mishaRomanov/redis-project/README.md

 # A simple to-do list application with echo, redis and docker

 ## This project constists of client side and server side.
 Server accepts "orders" to complete.
-It verifies everything and then passes them to client side
-## Client has an ability to close given orders i.e complete them by interacting with terminal and give information through `stdin`
+It verifies everything and then passes them to client side.
+Client has an ability to close given orders i.e complete them by interacting with terminal and give information through `stdin`
 ### Type `/all` to see all orders
 ### Type `/done` to mark order as completed and delete it

+## Starting with the project
+Clone my repository to your machine with ```git clone github.com/mishaRomanov/redis-project```
+## Running the whole thing
+Go to cloned directory and do ``docker compose up``
 ## How to use
 Send a `POST` request to `localhost:8080/new-order` with json body like this `{"order-id":"1","order-desc":"burger"}`.